EQT

 0.895:1

-We aim to provide fair and equitable pay in line with market rates for our industry and operating region.
-Given our goal of maintaining a flat organization, our compensation structure is market-based with compensation tailored to competitive rates focused on job‑specific duties and scope of responsibility, as opposed to compensation based upon an employee’s title or level within the organization.
-Market rates based on job responsibility vary significantly, which is why regulatory agencies typically look at compensation related to responsibility as opposed to title.
+At EQT, our goal is to maintain a flat organization.
+As such, our compensation structure is market-based with compensation tailored to competitive rates focused on job-specific duties and scope of responsibility, as opposed to compensation based on title or level within the organization.
+Market rates based on job responsibility vary significantly, which is why regulatory agencies typically look at compensation related to responsibility rather than title.
 In a flat organization, similarly titled employees can have significant variation in market compensation.
-The pay gaps noted in the chart above can be attributed to the small numbers of women to men in each of the broad categories provided and differences in market rates among roles within each of such categories.
+The pay gaps noted in the chart above can be attributed to the small numbers of women to men in each category, as well as differences in market rates among roles within each category.

-[1] All benefits listed are provided to employees regardless of where they reside based on full-time employment equivalency status.
-Benefits marked with an asterisk (*) are not available to part-time employees.
+[1] Benefits are provided to employees regardless of where they reside based on full-time employment equivalency status.
+Not all benefits are available to part-time employees.
 For purposes of benefits eligibility, an employee is considered full-time if the employee is scheduled to work for at least 20 hours each week.
+Part-time employees are eligible for vacation, but the amount is prorated based on their regular weekly schedule.

 [2] Minority population includes American Indian/Alaska Native, Asian, Black/African American, Hispanic, or Latino, or any employee disclosing two or more races.